 July 14, 2025, 1:32 pm | Read time: 3 minutes

 Nintendo has long been one of the largest producers of video games and related hardware.
-With consoles and brands like the Nintendo Switch and “Super Mario,” the company has celebrated great success for decades.
-To ensure this continues, Nintendo has always taken a particularly strict stance on piracy.
-At times, the consensus is that they go too far, such as when harmless fan projects are shut down.
-Recently, Nintendo even suspended a user account, although the affected individual did nothing wrong.
+With consoles and brands like the Nintendo Switch and “Super Mario,” the company has celebrated major successes for decades.
+To ensure this continues, Nintendo has always taken a strict stance against piracy.
+Sometimes, the consensus is that they go too far, such as when harmless fan projects are shut down.
+Now, Nintendo has even suspended a user account, despite the individual not doing anything wrong.

-This is reported by a user on the online platform Reddit.
-According to the user, they had previously purchased four used games for the Switch 1 on the Facebook Marketplace and wanted to use them on the new Switch 2.
-After downloading some patches, the user discovered the next day that access to online services was suddenly missing because Nintendo had suspended the user account.
+That’s what a user reported on the Reddit platform.
+According to the user, they had previously purchased four pre-owned games for the Switch 1 on the Facebook Marketplace and wanted to use them on the new Switch 2.
+After downloading some patches, the user found the next day that access to online services was suddenly missing because Nintendo had suspended the user account.

 According to their own statements, they then contacted Nintendo’s support and explained the situation.
-The issue was quickly and easily resolved, and the user was able to use their Switch 2 as usual.
+The problem was quickly and easily resolved, and the user was able to use their Switch 2 as usual again.
 But why did Nintendo suspend the user account in the first place?

 Nintendo Switch 2 Requires Special Memory Cards